 The origin of CMF can be traced back to 1972.
 A handful of representatives from Michigan foundations including the Kellogg Foundation, the Dow Foundation, the Kresge Foundation, and the Kalamazoo Foundation met to discuss common issues facing foundations.
 The group reviewed mutual concerns such as the impact of the 1969 tax law change by Congress and the IRS and the effects the change was having on the operations of their foundations.
 These representatives recognized the benefit of networking and sharing experiences with their colleagues and continued to pursue opportunities to gather.
 The Conference of Michigan Foundations (as the group was first known) conducted a statewide conference in 1974 that brought together even more representatives.
 The nucleus of CMF began to take form and the organization was officially incorporated in 1975.

-The Council of Michigan Foundations identifies six goals for the organization:
+The work of the Council of Michigan Foundations includes the following:

 Ties to the Philanthropic Sector